How To Freeze Mashed Potatoes Now For Thanksgiving

 Bring cream cheese, sour cream, and butter to room temperature (very important!)

-Peel and cube potatoes and cook until tender in large pot of salted water.
+Peel and cube potatoes and cook until tender in a large pot of salted water.
 I put in a tablespoon or two of salt before I add the potatoes.

 Use a little bit of the soft butter to grease a casserole dish.
 This dish should be able to go in the freezer and in the oven.